Segmenting proto-halos with vision transformers: Methods

 We employ two deep neural networks to predict proto-halo regions directly from the initial conditions of N-body simulations.
 Both models operate in a supervised learning framework, meaning that they are trained on paired input-output data, where the input is the initial density field and the output is a labeled mask identifying proto-halo particles.
 Once trained, the models are evaluated on independent validation and test datasets to assess their generalization performance.

 The networks are designed to assign probability scores to individual N-body particles, each represented as a voxel in the Lagrangian space at $z=\infty$.
 Based on these scores, predicted proto-halo regions are categorized into $P-1$ discrete mass bins, with an additional class for particles that are not expected to end up in any halo by redshift $z=0$.
-The output is thus a 3D probability mask, where the number of channels corresponds to the number of mass bins plus one for the ``non-halo'' class.
-The last class also corresponds to the complement of a binary mask that combines all the mass-bin classes.
+The output is therefore four-dimensional: a three-dimensional probability mask with $P$ channels, corresponding to the $P-1$ mass bins and the non-halo class.
+The latter also corresponds to the complement of a binary mask that combines all the mass-bin classes.

 Both models belong to the class of volumetric deep learning networks, which process 3D volumes as both input and output.
 In the following subsections, we describe their architectures and outline the training, validation, and testing procedures.